84695Axay/ImagePicker/README.md

 	        implementation 'com.github.84695Axay:JetPackDemo:Tag'
 	}

+Step 3.
 The ImagePicker configuration is created using the builder pattern.

 Kotlin